WELCOME TO THE

 INSTRUCTIONS TO APPLY FOR A WORK PERMIT:

-Students must download and complete all information on the PERMIT TO EMPLOY AND WORK.
+Students may download and complete all information on the PERMIT TO EMPLOY AND WORK.
 Please ensure that all the required signatures are on the form.
-Completed forms may be accepted at the College and Career Center and are also via e-mail only.
-Forms and questions can be directed to Mayra Fajardo, firstname.lastname@example.org
+Completed forms may be accepted at the College and Career Center and are also via e-mail.
+Forms and questions can be directed to Nadya Rangel, firstname.lastname@example.org

 Once the form is completely filled please bring it to the College & Career Center

 In order to be eligible for a work permit you must have a 2.0 GPA